-Nonetheless, it’s safe to take kratom with either CBD or THC in the short term for the synergistic effects.
+Nonetheless, taking kratom with either CBD or THC in the short term shouldn’t cause any significant trouble.
 Many users have created powerful combinations to enjoy the best of both herbs, whether to relieve stress, improve mood, or even reduce side effects.

 Because kratom and marijuana are not well-researched, and due to their metabolic interaction, we advise you to seek professional medical advice before taking these herbs together.